animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 We have thereby "defined" nothing.
 (Definition 8).
 Without loss of generality, it could be defined as something else.
 Anything else.
 Whatever "nothing" is.

+But maybe "nothing" isn't?
+Maybe "nothing" is the undefined.

+...then define it as that.
+Its only use is as an arbitrary subscript-able variable.

+We have, however, assumed variables/definitions (e.g. hypotheticals).
+There are some recursive definitions here, yes.
+Technically not prohibited.
+But also easily falsifiable.
+Find a proof or deductive logic that doesn't fit into this framework.

+(And in such a case it might be easy to amend the current framework).

 ## Part 3

 We will now show our universe can be represented with this grammar by providing a simple boilerplate.